Omega Planet Ocean VS Omega Seamaster

 - Water Resistance

-- The Seamaster 300m has a great water resistance but it pales in comparison to the Planet Ocean 600m which has twice the resistance.
+- The Seamaster 300m has a great water resistance but it pales in comparison to the Planet Ocean 600m which has twice the resistance and can therefore be taken to greater depths underwater than the SM 300.

 - Single Barrel Movement